Skip to main content

 Building the automation:

-Now its time to execute what you have planned.
+Now it's time to execute what you have planned.

-Here is a step by step instruction to build the automation in the Workflow Editor:
+Here is a step-by-step instruction to build the automation in the Workflow Editor:

 Rename the new workflow (by clicking on the default name and typing a new one).